 - To try to determine when those factors signal that risk has become an immediate, rather than theoretical, concern

-The major takeaway from this chart is that valuations remain extremely high.
-In fact, they are close to the second-highest level of all time, exceeded only by the dot-com boom.
-Also worth noting, however, is the very limited effect on valuations of the recent increases in earnings due to the tax cuts.
-On a shorter-term basis, those earnings increases have markedly reduced valuations, suggesting reduced risk.
-On a longer-term basis, however, as shown in the chart above, valuations have not pulled back much at all.
+The major takeaway from this chart is that despite the recent decline, valuations remain extremely high.
+They are still above the levels of the mid-2000s, although down from recent highs.
+Also worth noting, however, is the very limited effect on valuations of the recent pullback in stock prices.
+Despite the drop, stocks remain quite expensive based on history.
 High valuations are associated with higher market risk—and longer-term metrics have more predictive power.
 So, this is definitely a sign of high risk levels.

 Even as the Shiller P/E ratio is a good risk indicator, however, it is a terrible timing indicator.
-To get a better sense of immediate risk, we look at the 10-month change in valuations.
+To get a better sense of immediate risk, we can turn to the 10-month change in valuations.
 Looking at changes, rather than absolute levels, gives a sense of the immediate risk level, as turning points often coincide with changes in market trends.

 Signal: Yellow light